siwaht/SiwahtVideo16/replit.md

 # Overview

-SiwahtAI is a comprehensive web application for AI-powered video and audio content creation.
+Siwaht is a comprehensive web application for AI-powered video and audio content creation.
 The platform offers AI video ad creation, realistic avatar generation, voice synthesis, professional video editing, and podcast production capabilities.
 Built as a full-stack TypeScript application with React frontend and Express backend, it provides a responsive landing page with detailed service showcases and a contact form for lead generation.

 ## Recent Changes (January 2025)